raspy135/Qun-mk2/README.md

 _Workflow: perform live slicing._

 1. Initialize a preset with "Slice" template.
-(Shift + PARAM and select "Slice").
+(SHIFT + PARAM and select "Slice").
 Or set up the parameters by yourself.
 Make sure GRN mode is ONE.
 2. Go Granular mode and load sample or record sample
 3. Set the first slicing point to the head of playing point and set length to 127(max), which is the default values.(We want to play the entire sample)
 4. Press play button and **keep pressing the play button**.
 Loaded sample will play.